IW276/IW276SS20-P1/README.md

 ## Running

+To run the demo,
+**openpose**
-To run the demo, convert the MPII Dataset to csv via MATConverter.py, download the Youtube videos via YoutubeDownloader.py and then extract skeleton keypoints via OpenPose and getJson.py.
+convert the MPII Dataset to csv via MATConverter.py, download the Youtube videos via YoutubeDownloader.py and then extract skeleton keypoints via OpenPose and getJson.py.

 Afterwards, you can run json_to_video.py to paint scelettons on video.

 **trt-pose**

-With detect_image.py show pose on images and with detect_video show pose on video.
+With detect_image.py show pose on images and with detect_video.py show pose on video.

 > Make sure the .py files are using correct paths.